Best Things to do in Alicante – Ultimate Guide

-Alicante is the quiet medium-sized capital of Costa Blanca, the famous Mediterranean coastline of Spain.
-The city has its own character, which, combined with climate, historical heritage, and natural wonders, became a go-to destination for many locals and foreigners.
-Who would say no to 18 C and 3,000 hours of sun per year when it’s gloomy elsewhere in Europe?
-I dought anyone would.
-So, here’s my guide for some of the best things to do in Alicante for three full days.
+Alicante is the quiet, medium-sized capital of Costa Blanca, the famous Mediterranean coastline of Spain.
+The city has its own character, which, combined with climate, historical heritage, and natural wonders, is a go-to destination for many locals and foreigners.
+Who would say no to 18 C and 3,000 hours of sun yearly when it’s gloomy elsewhere in Europe?
+I doubt anyone would.
+So, here’s my guide for some of the best things to do in Alicante for three days.

 Download this post as a mobile guide

 As I already mentioned, Alicante is the capital of Costa Blanca, located on the east coast of Spain.
-The area is full of small and medium-sized coastal towns like Benidorm, Javea, Caple, Torrevieja, Villajoyosa, and Altea, to name just a few.
+The area has small and medium-sized coastal towns like Benidorm, Javea, Caple, Torrevieja, Villajoyosa, and Altea, to name just a few.

-If you prefer other means of transport, you can try traveling to Alicante either by bus or train.
-There is a high-speed train from Madrid to Alicante, which takes around 2:30hrs.
-The train also runs from Barcelona to Alicante, but the journey time is longer compared to Madrid and requires between 4:30 to 5:30 hours depending on the type of train.
+If you prefer other means of transport, you can travel to Alicante by bus or train.
+There is a high-speed train from Madrid to Alicante, which takes around 2:30 hours.
+The train also runs from Barcelona to Alicante, but the journey is longer than from Madrid.
+It requires between 4:30 to 5:30 hours, depending on the type of train.

 Ferries to Alicante run from Algeria and the Balearic Islands (an archipelago near the eastern coast of the Iberian Peninsula) only.